t0f1x/Alerts-in-ua-bot/README.md

 Insert your IDs in the code, the places where it is necessary are indicated in the code, Run the file and go to the chat with bot, write /start, Your bot will write about the alarm in the channel whose id you entered in the chat_id field, Don't exit from the .py file.
-After the restart, you need to return to the chat with the bot and write /start, in the console you will see started by user.
+After the restart, you need to return to the chat with the bot and write /start, in the console you will see 'started by user'.